 Writing journals with little learners is SO MUCH FUN (once they get the routine down)!
-It makes my teacher heart overflow to see them drawing, writing and sharing their ideas!
+It makes my teacher’s heart overflow to see them drawing, writing, and sharing their ideas!
 I get to see them fall in loving with writing and seeing themselves as writers!
 What a gift!
-In this post, I’m going to tell you all the details about how to implement journal writing in your classroom, and get your kids excited about writing too!
+In this post, I’m going to tell you all the details about how to implement journal writing in your classroom and get your kids excited about writing too!

 Let me start by saying that we only do these journaling activities during the second half of the school year.
-The first part of the school year we do “fine motor journals,” which are very different.
-The focus is on developing their fine motor strength, how to make letters, numbers, shapes, and different types of lines.
-I’m working on a fine motor journal packet now so stay tuned.
+In the first part of the school year, we do “fine motor journals,” which are very different.
+The focus is on developing their fine motor strength and how to make letters, numbers, shapes, and different types of lines.

 Getting Started Tips and Tricks